Makhonjwa Mountains

-The Makhonjwa Mountains are a range of small mountains and hills that covers an area of 120 by 60 km, about 80% in Mpumalanga, a province of South Africa, and the remainder in neighbouring Eswatini.
+The Makhonjwa Mountains or Barberton Makhonjwa Mountains are a range of small mountains and hills that covers an area of 120 by 60 km, about 80% in Mpumalanga, a province of South Africa, and the remainder in neighbouring Eswatini.
 It constitutes 40% of the Barberton Greenstone Belt.

 Geography

 The area ranges in altitude from 600 to 1800 m above mean sea level.
 It has a number of rocky hills, with moist grassy uplands and forested valleys.
 The region lies within the Barberton centre of endemism.
 The mean annual precipitation is 600–1150 mm, with wet summers and dry winters.

 Geology

-The mountains lie on the eastern edge of the Kaapvaal Craton.
+The mountains lie on the eastern edge of the Kaapvaal craton.
 The range is best known for having some of the oldest exposed rocks on Earth, estimated to be between 3.2 and 3.6 billion years (Ga) old, dating from the Paleoarchean.
 The mountain range's extreme age and exceptional preservation have yielded some of the oldest undisputed signs of life on Earth and provide insight into the hostile nature of the Precambrian environment under which this life evolved.
 This has led to the area being otherwise known as the "Genesis of life".

 The range is also known for its gold deposits and a number of komatiites, an unusual type of ultramafic volcanic rock named after the Komati River that flows through the belt.

 In April 2014, scientists reported finding evidence of the largest terrestrial meteor impact event to date near the area.
 They estimated the impact occurred about 3.26 billion years ago and that the impactor was approximately between 37 and 58 km wide.
 The crater from this event, if it still exists, has not yet been found.
-In May 2019, extraterrestrial organic materials in 3.3-billion-year-old volcanic rocks was found at Makhonjwa Mountains.
+In May 2019, extraterrestrial organic materials in 3.3-billion-year-old volcanic rocks was found at the Makhonjwa Mountains.